-Typically, you mention what you did in your prior jobs, whereas in this case, specify the responsibilities you’ve taken off site.
+Typically, in a resume, you mention what you did in your prior jobs, whereas in this case, specify the responsibilities you’ve taken off-site.

 For example, with a job that became remote due to the pandemic, mention how you thrived under the challenging circumstances and how you adapted to the dynamic environment.

-For instance, for a project management position, write something like, “Managed three projects and led two teams of marketing specialists from a dedicated home office.”
+For instance, for a project management position, when thinking about how to write remote work on a resume, consider something like, “Managed three projects and led two teams of marketing specialists from a dedicated home office.”